 Read more: Can You Work Out with Back Pain?

 Pain indicating kidney problems is usually felt in the lower back to the right and left portion of your spine.
 You may also feel pain above your hips.
 Many patients describe the pain as severe and occurring in waves.
 Delayed pain follows exercises such as side bends and front bends.
-When you feel this kind of pain, you may be suffering from a kidney infection or another kidney-related condition, including kidney stones.
+When you feel this kind of pain, it's a sign you may have a kidney infection or another kidney-related condition, including kidney stones.

 Signs of an Emergency

-Immediately seek medical attention if you feel numbness or weakness in one or both legs or experience pain moving down one leg below the knee.
-Also seek care if you feel back pain shortly after a fall or if you experience back pain together with flu-like symptoms.
-If the back pain is tolerable but persists more than six weeks, consult a physician.
-If you have an X-ray or image scan taken, a tumor may be revealed in your spine or kidney.
+Seek immediate medical attention if you feel numbness or weakness in one or both legs or experience pain moving down one leg below the knee.
+Also, seek care if you experience back pain together with flu-like symptoms.